We find the cheapest bus & train tickets, so you can wander for less.

-The bus takes an average of 12 hours and 47 minutes to cover the 425 miles from Paris to Munich.
-However, the fastest bus only takes 11 hours.
+The bus takes an average of 12 hours and 50 minutes to cover the 425 miles from Paris to Munich.
+However, the fastest bus only takes 11 hours and 10 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Travelers prefer riding the bus on Saturday to enjoy the weekend in Munich.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Munich at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 The first bus leaves at 12:00am and the last bus leaves at 9:00pm.
 To see the times for all buses from Paris to Munich, enter your specific travel dates in the search bar.

 There are 7 scheduled buses that travel from Paris to Munich every day, so you have a decent number of options to choose from.
 This includes 6 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 Need more travel options?
 Consider taking the train from Paris to Munich; ticket prices start at $105.81.